7 quick tips when ordering wedding invitations

 Of course, all these prices can change depending on the add-ons or custom tailored items.
-Send me an email (email@example.com) or fill out this questionnaire to get a quote.
+Contact me to inquire.

 WHAT'S IN THE ENVELOPE? // What to include in your invitation suite – After looking through your inspirations of invitations, you may find that you need more or less cards in your invitation suite.
 At the very least you need to include your invitation and give your guests a way to rsvp.
 This can be through a separate card that your guests mail back (with postage that your provide for them).
 If you're on a tighter budget you may opt for including a website where to rsvp online.
 This again can be done either on the invitation itself OR a separate url card (which is generally much smaller than an rsvp card).

 Things to ask yourself when deciding what goes in your invitations –

 Do my guests know where to book their hotels?